Adaptive Conformal Prediction for Quantum Machine Learning

 To accurately describe quantum model operations and noise in the next section, we require density-matrix and noise-channel formalism, which we briefly introduce here.
 For a more comprehensive treatment, see \cite{keyl2002fundamentals, wilde2013quantum, fano1957description}.

 A pure quantum state can be described in two equivalent ways: as a state vector $\ket{\psi}$ in a Hilbert space, or more generally as a density matrix $\rho$.
 While state vectors provide a convenient representation for pure states, density matrices extend this representation to mixed states, which are probabilistic mixtures of pure states.
-Formally, a density matrix is a positive semidefinite, Hermitian operator with unit trace \citep{gustafson2003density}:
+Formally, a density matrix is a positive semidefinite, Hermitian operator with unit trace,

-Here, $\{p_i\}$ are the probabilities with which the system occupies the corresponding pure states in the set $\{\ket{\psi_i}\}_{i=1}^N$.
+where $p_i$ is the probability that the system is prepared in the pure state $\ket{\psi_i}$.
 This formalism is essential for modelling realistic quantum systems, as noise and decoherence inevitably lead to mixed states.
 In the context of QML, density matrices are particularly useful for analysing how data encoding and variational circuits interact with hardware noise.

 In current quantum hardware, quantum states are unavoidably affected by noise processes such as decoherence, gate errors, and measurement imperfections.
-These noise processes can be modelled as quantum channels, mathematically described by completely positive trace-preserving (CPTP) maps acting on density matrices \citet[Section~8.3]{GeneralBackgroundQuantumInformation}.
-A quantum channel $\mathcal{E}$ transforms a state $\rho$ as:
+These noise processes can be modelled as quantum channels, mathematically described by completely positive trace-preserving (CPTP) maps acting on density matrices \citep[Section~8.3]{GeneralBackgroundQuantumInformation}.
+A quantum channel $\mathcal{E}$ transforms a state $\rho$ as

 where $\{E_k\}$ are Kraus operators satisfying $\sum_k E_k^\dagger E_k = I$, and $E_k^\dagger$ denotes the conjugate transpose of \(E_k\).
 This operator-sum representation, known as the Kraus representation, provides a powerful and general framework for capturing the effects of noise on quantum computations.